How to Break Out of a Victim Mentality – Part 3

 However, if you get stuck in wallowing and feeling like the whole world is against you, you could be headed for trouble, particularly if depression sets in.
 And yes, I have been there too.
 Not a good place to be.

 Perhaps a good way to get back out into life is to help people less fortunate than you.
-Maybe a stint of volunteering is just want you need to get your mojo back and stop thinking ‘poor me’.
+Maybe a stint of volunteering and helping others could help get your mojo back and stop thinking ‘poor me’.

 Stop being codependent

-I am a big fan of the ‘Twilight’ books and movies.
-I have watched all of the current movies multiple times.
+I’m a fan of the ‘Twilight’ books and movies.
+I’ve watched all of the movies and read the series.

 Focus on what is important to you